bleavell/SongMeterCalibration/README.md

-Calibrating the sensitivities of the various Wildlife Acoustics microphones, programs and SongMeter models for Dr. Jesse Barber's Sensory Ecology Lab at Boise State University.
+Calibrating the sensitivities of the various Wildlife Acoustics microphones, programs and SongMeter models.

 Project starting Spring 2024